This itinerary will take you to three of the culturally richest regions of France, at a relaxed pace and away from the beaten tracks.

 The Loire Valley: Chambord & Chenonceau area

-- On the 10th day, you will drive towards the most famous of the Loire castles area.
+- On the 10th day, you will drive towards the area with the most famous of the Loire Valley castles.

-- Spend 3 nights in a welcoming Bed & Breakfasts, between Amboise and Chenonceau: Your hostess is an excellent cook and she will take you on to a fun cooking workshop, followed by a nice dinner shared with fellow travelers.
-We can have you work on the type of dishes/products you like.
+- Spend 3 nights at a welcoming Bed & Breakfast, between Amboise and Chenonceau: Your hostess is an excellent cook and she will show you what she knows during a fun cooking workshop, followed by a nice dinner shared with fellow travelers.
+We can have you work on the type of dishes/products you prefer, just let us know.

-- On your way to Normandy, treat yourself with 2 nights in a luxury privately owned castle, 5 miles to Chambord Unesco Renaissance castle.
+- On your way to Normandy, treat yourself to 2 nights in a luxury privately owned castle, 5 miles to Chambord Unesco Renaissance castle.

 - You will stay in a comfortable room which may have original frescos dating back to 1620 on the walls (for the early birds) and also enjoy a vast park, tennis court and a huge swimming pool.
 In the evening, enjoy a drink in one of the many "salons" where you will always feel welcome.

-- On the 15th day, you will reach Normandy which is only a 3hrs drive and we will suggest a nice stop on the way.
+- On the 15th day, you will reach Normandy, which is only a 3hr drive and we will suggest a nice stop on the way.

-- Stay in a former presbytery from the 18th century, located half-way between the famous town of Mont Saint Michel and the lovely port of Saint Malo.
-One night, enjoy a delicious dinner prepared by your host who is also a Chef.
+- Stay in a former presbytery from the 18th century, located half-way between the famous village of Mont Saint Michel and the lovely port of Saint Malo.
+One night, enjoy a delicious dinner prepared by your host, who is also a chef.

-- A place you won't want to miss is Mont Saint Michel: this sumptuous abbey standing on a tiny island in the middle of a bay is truly the “8th wonder of the Western world” and is well worth a visit.
+- A place you won't want to miss is the Mont Saint Michel: this sumptuous abbey stands on a tiny island in the middle of a bay and is truly the “8th Wonder of the Western world,” well worth a visit.

-- We will also take you to the very near Eastern Brittany : it's lovely ports, granite stone towns and delicious crêpes are a real addition to your immersion into the Northern France culture.
+- We will also take you to very near Eastern Brittany : its lovely ports, granite stone towns and delicious crêpes are a real addition to your immersion into the Northern France culture.

-- In Cancale area, experience the Breton sailormen's life on board of a nice wooden boat.
+- In Cancale, experience the Breton sailor's life on board a nice wooden boat.
 The Captain will tell you many stories and have you discover the finest local products with a gastronomic picnic.

-Bayeux, Calvados & Landing Sites area in Normandy
+Bayeux, Calvados & the Landing Sites area in Normandy

 - Jump into the local history: from William the Conqueror in the 11th century whose adventures are illustrated in the Bayeux tapestry, to the Battle of Normandy in 1944.

-- Deauville and Honfleur are within driving distance, Honfleur really deserves a visit for its picturesque harbor and Deauville for its famous Grand Casino, its racecourse and luxury cars.
+- Deauville and Honfleur are within driving distance as well.
+Honfleur really deserves a visit for its picturesque harbor and art galleries, and Deauville for its famous Grand Casino, horse track and luxury cars.
 This part of Normandy is also famous for its seafood, especially scallops from Port en Bessin and oysters from Asnelles.

-- The Normandy back country might be less famous but is certainly worth a detour: the typical half-timbered villages, the Cider road, the beautiful English style gardens, the apple brandy traditional manufacturers…and of course the cheeses…a trip to Normandy would not be complete without tasting Camembert or Livarot cheeses!
+- The Normandy back country might be less famous but is certainly worth a detour: the typical half-timbered villages, the Cider road, the beautiful English-style gardens, the apple brandy traditional manufacturers . . . and of course the cheese!
+A trip to Normandy would not be complete without tasting Camembert or Livarot cheeses!

-- You will stay for the last 2 nights of your trip, in a gorgeous mansion, in the orchards, 2 miles to Giverny town.
+- You will stay for the last 2 nights of your trip in a gorgeous mansion, in the orchards, 2 miles from Giverny town.
 Val, your lovely hostess, will be available to make the most of your stay.

 - We include here cut-the-line tickets to Monet’s house and gardens.
-Lovely Seine river towns also deserve a visit.
+The lovely Seine river valley towns also deserve a visit.